The Power of Photojournalism: A New Perspective Through Pictures

 Marcus Yam is a roving Los Angeles Times foreign correspondent and staff photographer.
-Marcus Yam, with a warrior’s courage and a poet’s heart, won the Pulitzer Prize for breaking news photography.
+With a warrior’s courage and a poet’s heart, Marcus Yam won the Pulitzer Prize for breaking news photography.

 Marcus Yam, was in Afghanistan during its collapse and took the most famous photographs that were seen around the world.
 He is “no stranger to war photography, gives a first-person account of what he is seeing in Ukraine.”